Last Updated on March 27, 2026

 Whether your passion for travel is brand new or you are a seasoned travel pro, you’ve come to the right place!

-Travel Tips: Find out which books inspired me to travel, which things I love about Costa Rica, New York, Mexico and other places I have been.
+Travel Tips: Find out which books inspired me to travel, which things I love about New York City, Costa Rica, Mexico and other places I have been.

 Travel Photography: For some of my best photography work, check out the Travel Photography category and while you’re at it, why not have a look through my Polaroid of the Week series, where I post a photo which best represents my last week in travel.

-What I Wonder When I Wander – This was Jessica’s biweekly column covering a wide-range of topics related to travel and life.
+What I Wonder When I Wander – This was Jessica’s biweekly column pondering a wide-range of topics related to travel and life.

 Life as digital nomads can sound glamorous and carefree, and to a certain extent, it really is.
 But there is a dark side to this lifestyle – the “near heart attack” when we think we’ve lost or misplaced something.
 Read our most embarrassing freak-out moment ever: Warning: Long-term travel may cause heart attacks…well, almost.